 - Physics World Podcast – New telecoms satellites will degrade our view of the cosmos

-- MagPi 119, July 2022, GroundBIRD telescope, 4-page article on the use of Raspberry Pi’s for GroundBIRD operations
+- MagPi 119, July 2022 – 4-page feature article on the use of Raspberry Pi’s with the GroundBIRD telescope in Tenerife, including my photographs

 - Astronomy Now, “Royal Astronomical Society’s National Astronomy Meeting 2015 report 1”, 6 July 2015